Sienci-Labs/Resources/lmmk2/assembly/lmk2-48x30-supplementary-manual.md

 If you purchased the inductive sensor add-on kit, you’ll want to install the Z-axis limit switch now.
 Grab the limit switch cable extension from the EX drag chain & cable box, as well as one of the three inductive sensors from within the kit.

-Route one inductive sensor cable through the X-axis drag chain, leaving some slack at the sensor end for mounting later on.
-Install the limit switch extension cable to extend this cable.
-The excess cable length will be bundled in the next section.
+Route one inductive sensor cable through the X-axis drag chain, leaving some slack at the sensor for mounting the sensor later.
+Install the included limit switch extension cable as shown below to extend this cable.
+The excess cable length will be bundled with the Z-axis motor cable and router power cable in the next section.

 ![](/_images/_lmmk2/_assembly/_extra48/lmk2_extra48_IMG_5505.jpg){.aligncenter .size-medium}